iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 > So far I havent seen anything about exposures.
 It would be good if they told me how my county and town is doing.<br> :date: __2020-11-26 16:31:22__

 > I installed it to do my part.
 I'll uninstall it once this pandemic passes.
 That's freedom.<br> :date: __2020-11-21 18:55:35__

-> I'm glad to have this, but the map doesn't work correctly.
-When I tap on a county, it just shows a blank page.<br> :date: __2020-11-21 16:50:48__